strubell/11-767/labs/lab4/lab4-report.md

 - [BERT](https://arxiv.org/pdf/1810.04805.pdf)

 BERT is a pretrained Transformers language model that learns bidirectional representations from unlabeled text by jointly conidtioning on both left and right context in all layers.
 It is pretrained on  13 GB text data with a combination of masked LM loss and next sentense prediction loss.
-The pretrained BERT can be finetuned with one additional output layer for various of downstream task.
+The pretrained BERT can be finetuned with one additional output layer for various of downstream tasks.
 BERT is evaluated on benchmark datasets, including GLUE and SQuAD, and achieves state-of-the-art performances at the time.

-As a lot of works later than BERT, our project aims to build upon BERT and improve the performance of BERT on resource limited devices, such as Jetson Nano.
-From our preliminary experiments, running BERT-base on 2GB Jetson Nano will leads to out of memory.
+As a lot of follow-up works, our project aims to build upon BERT and improve the performance of BERT on resource limited devices, such as Jetson Nano.
+From our preliminary experiments, running BERT-base on 2GB Jetson Nano leads to out of memory.
 Our hypothesis is that we can run BERT-base's inference computation graph on a 2GB device by iteratibely instantiaing the model's parameters.
 Also, our experiments for adaptive computing with hardware features will uild upon BERT.

 - [RoBERTa](https://arxiv.org/pdf/1907.11692.pdf)

 RoBERTa presents a replication study of BERT.
 The authors pretrained the model with several modifications durign pretraining, which include:  (1) training the model longer, with bigger batches, over more data; (2) removing the next sentence prediction objective; (3) training on longer sequences; and (4) dynamically changing the masking pattern applied to the training data.
-The work shows that the original BERT is undertrained and it achieves better performance than BERT in every downstream task.
+The work shows that the original BERT is undertrained and it achieves better performance than BERT in nearly all the downstream tasks.
 For our project, we will use RoBERTa as another pretrained model target for our adaptive computing experiments.

 - [ALBERT](https://arxiv.org/pdf/1909.11942.pdf)